NT-Bean/ConsoleAerospaceSim/readme.md

 405 lines, almost 14000 characters, almost 1200 words, 20 code comments, ~30 variables, and 778 uses of the letter 'e'

+also can someone tell me how to use git to access a repo on github